-This is one of several pages relating to the history of the automatic totalizator, its invention in 1913, the inventor George Julius and the Australian company he founded in 1917 which became a monopoly ( later an oligopoly ) in this field.
-This page describes the Meadowbank factory.
+This is one of several pages relating to the history of the automatic totalizator, its invention in 1913, the inventor George Julius and the Australian company he founded in 1917 which became a monopoly ( later part of an oligopoly ) in this field.
+This page describes the Meadowbank factory of Automatic Totalisators Limited.
 If you wish to start from the beginning then go to the index

-The following is a transcription of an audio tape by Neville Mitchell and photographs he has supplied.
-Neville has held several management positions with the company.
+The following is a transcription of an audio tape recorded by Neville Mitchell, relating his memories of the Meadowbank Factory, the last of three Automatic Totalisators Limited factories, including photographs Neville has supplied.
+Neville was a long serving employee of Automatic Totalisators Limited and has held several management positions with the company.
 When I first joined the company, I think he was the manager of the drawing office.

 There was always a handful of employees in the factory who were not associated with the operations department, who realised the importance of successful operations, this being the primary gauge of the quality of the company's product.
 They would assist wherever possible despite the fact that it was not their responsibility to do so, often donating their own time, sometimes on week ends or late at night, to achieve this assistance.
 They realised that operations was the proverbial coalface of the company and this often made my life and no doubt others in operations, out in the field, easier.
 Neville was one of these people.